 Mathaf also offers public programs as well as learning programs and free learning resources and contains a library that has over 7,000 books and publications on art history, global modern art, and art history in the Arab World, with a number of publications in English, and other languages.

 The library can also be used as a quite study space with Arabic and English-speaking staff that are ready to assist.

 The library offers a complementary WIFI service, and free photocopy and scanning service.

 For more information, you can check the library’s page online.

 A number of innovative public art installations can be founded in various places across are Qatar.

 A couple of well-known public arts installations and sculptures include:

-For information about public arts installations in Qatar, please check the visit Qatar website.
+For information about public arts installations in Qatar, please check Visit Qatar website.